Can You Drink Kombucha While Pregnant?

 Remember when I said that kombucha doesn’t have alcohol?
 Well, that’s not 100% true.

-Michelle Routhenstein, FamilyEducation’s Nutrition Expert, preventative cardiology dietician, and owner of Entirely Nourished, says that kombucha offers various benefits including a dose of healthy probiotics.
-But, she also emphasizes that it should be avoided during pregnancy, especially because of the possible alcohol content.
+Michelle Routhenstein, FamilyEducation’s Nutrition Expert, preventative cardiology dietician, and owner of Entirely Nourished, says that kombucha offers various benefits, including a dose of healthy probiotics.
+But she also emphasizes that it should be avoided during pregnancy, due to the possible alcohol content.

-The “cha” in kombucha actually means “tea” because it’s one of the main ingredients.
-What does black, green and oolong teas contain?
-Caffeine, which is a stimulant and diuretic.
+The “cha” in kombucha means “tea” because it’s one of the main ingredients.
+What do black, green and oolong teas contain?
+Caffeine, both a stimulant and a diuretic.
 Because of this, most doctors recommend limiting or stopping caffeine intake throughout pregnancy and breastfeeding.

-Luckily, caffeine isn’t a big contributor to pregnancy issues, but warnings should still be taken seriously.
+Luckily, caffeine isn’t a significant contributor to pregnancy issues.
 Data shows caffeine consumption of 300mg/d or less (about 1-2 cups of coffee a day) should be of little concern unless you are affected by high blood pressure and increased heart rate.

 Exceptions for Kombucha Drinkers

-Many health professionals agree that they may hold exceptions for people that have had long-standing relationships with kombucha.
+Many health professionals agree that there may be exceptions for people with long-standing relationships with kombucha.
 HeHe Stewart, a FamilyEducation Infant Development Expert and Doula says, “If you've been a long-time kombucha drinker well before your pregnancy, chances are you can continue to drink it without any problems.”

-Stewart explains that if you are able to continue drinking kombucha, it has been known to help with morning sickness, immunity, heartburn, leg cramps, and even milk supply.
+Stewart explains that if you can continue to drink kombucha, it may help with morning sickness, immunity, heartburn, leg cramps, and even milk supply.
 “But,” she says, “you will want to double-check with your healthcare provider first as it may be suggested you limit your kombucha intake until baby arrives.”

 Instead of Kombucha, Try…